Florentine painting: Early Mannerism

 Parmigianino (a student of Correggio) and Giulio Romano (Raphael's head assistant) were moving in similarly stylized aesthetic directions in Rome.
 These artists had matured under the influence of the High Renaissance, and their style has been characterized as a reaction to or exaggerated extension of it.
 Instead of studying nature directly, younger artists began studying Hellenistic sculpture and paintings of masters past.
-Therefore, this style is often identified as "anti-classical”, yet at the time it was considered a natural progression from the High Renaissance.
+Therefore, this style was described by art historian Walter Friedländer as "anti-classical”, yet at the time it was considered a natural progression from the High Renaissance.
 The earliest experimental phase of Mannerism, known for its "anti-classical" forms, lasted until about 1540 or 1550.
 Marcia B. Hall, professor of art history at Temple University, notes in her book After Raphael that Raphael's premature death marked the beginning of Mannerism in Rome.

 Later Mannerism

 Bronzino (d.1572), a pupil of Pontormo, was mostly a court portraitist for the Medici court, in a somewhat frigid formal Mannerist style.
 In the same generation, Giorgio Vasari (d.
 1574) is far better remembered as the author of the Lives of the Most Excellent Painters, Sculptors, and Architects, which had an enormous and lasting effect in establishing the reputation of the Florentine School.
 But he was the leading painter of history painting in the Medici court, although his work is now generally seen as straining after the impact that Michelangelo's work has, and failing to achieve it.
 This had become a common fault in Florentine painting by the decades after 1530, as many painters tried to emulate the giants of the High Renaissance.